zeusdeux/c-node-native-addon-example/Readme.md

 An example of a Node.js native addon using C.

-No extra tools other than node and a C compiler on `$PATH` needed for build. `node-gyp` that ships with node is used to install node headers.
+No extra tools other than node and a C compiler on `$PATH` needed for build. `node-gyp` that ships with node (via npm that ships with node) is used to install node headers.

 If you are on windows, you can write a `build.bat` based off of